RaulMerelli/PortableWinForms/README.md

 ## Major obstacles
 - System.Drawing dependencies on libgdiplus.
 - Everything must be reimplemented manually, slowing down the develpement.
 - Do not get sued by Microsoft.
 I would love to include for example "Microsoft Sans Serif" for Xbox compatibility, but it is not allowed.
 The same also applies for icons and styles.
-Classic style should be allowed, as it is used also by Wine and others, right?
+Classic style I think it is allowed, as it is used also by Wine and others, right?
+- My spare time (early stage is the perfect time to join the project if you want!).
+This project may pause and then resume after months of inactivity without other maintainers than me.